AdobeDocs/uix/src/pages/services/aem-cf-console-admin/extension-development/index.md

 npm install -g @adobe/aio-cli
 ```

-More details are described in [Local environment set up and optional tools](../../../../guides/local-environment).
+More details are described in [Local environment set up](../../../guides/local-environment).

 ## Initialize our application using the CLI and generate a base structure from template